The Nasty Boys' Blog

 Comparing Teams By The Numbers

-Posted by MJ on November 13, 2008
+Posted by Matt on November 13, 2008

 Below is a side-by-side comparison of two current anonymous college football powerhouses that have a legitimate shot at, if not inside track to, the BCS National Championship game.
 I use the term “anonymous” loosely because if you really sit and think about how the numbers are laid out, you can figure out the two teams fairly quickly and that my lead to a personal bias.
 So don’t do that.
 Take an objective look at these numbers for victories only and realize how impressive both sides really are.